 Roberts Vintage radio review: Design and build

-There’s even an aux-in socket available if you want to connect your smartphone to the Roberts Vintage DAB radio and play your own music.
+An aux-in socket is even available if you want to connect your smartphone to the Roberts Vintage DAB radio and play your own music.

 Weighing in at around 898 grams and measuring 23.4cm wide by 8.7cm deep and 13cm high, the Roberts Vintage is also surprisingly portable.
-There’s even a robust leather carry handle included that you can use to take your music with you wherever you go.
+There’s even a robust leather carry handle that you can use to take your favourite music wherever you go.

 Roberts Vintage radio review: Features

 The Roberts Vintage radio is an excellent insight into why Roberts is still one of the most popular radio designers on the market today.